ros-navigation/docs.nav2.org/docs/behavior_trees/trees/nav_to_pose_recovery.md

-<a id="behavior-tree-nav-to-pose"></a>

 # Navigate To Pose

-This behavior tree implements a significantly more mature version of the behavior tree on [Nav2 Behavior Trees](../index.md#behavior-trees).
+This behavior tree implements a significantly more mature version of the behavior tree on [Nav2 Behavior Trees](../index.md#nav2-behavior-trees).
 It navigates from a starting point to a single point goal in freespace.
 It contains both use of custom recovery behaviors in specific sub-contexts as well as a global recovery subtree for system-level failures.
 It also provides the opportunity for users to retry tasks multiple times before returning a failed state.